mvorbrodt/mvscsi/README.txt

         DWORD busAlignmentMask;
     } mvSCSI_Bus, *PmvSCSI_Bus, FAR *LPmvSCSI_Bus;

-mvSCSI_Dev structure is used for device inquiry, setting device timeout, and executing SCSI command for a particular device.
+mvSCSI_Dev structure is used for device inquiry and setting device timeout.
 Input fields:
     devBus    - Bus part of the device address. devPath   - Path part of the device address.